hannahmypham/Hiking-Project/README.md

 1. Top N filter
 2. Slicer Filters using Parameters Actions and Calculated Fields
 3. Figma to design dashboard background
-4. Asthetic color choice with diverging scheme to illustrate intensity
+4. Aesthetic color choice with a diverging scheme to illustrate the intensity